How to Connect with Almost Anyone

 Your co-workers will probably forget that you gathered these favorites.
 I’ve had fun getting someone their favorite candy and them wondering how I knew they liked it.

-Even people who dislike me enjoy conversation about their interests.
+Even people who dislike me enjoy conversations about their interests.
 Use this tool to transform your relationships at work and in life.

 SHARE with your FRIENDS